Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 *Caster Level:* 19th; *Weight:* 3 lb.

-**Manual of Puissant Skill at Arms:** This treatise contains expert advice and instruction in the arts of combat.
+### Manual of Puissant Skill at Arms
+This treatise contains expert
+advice and instruction in the arts of combat.
 Any barbarian, fighter, monk, paladin, or ranger who spends one week studying the manual gains a +1 inherent bonus to Strength and experience points sufficient to place